Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 16.33.13 UTC
+- WIB: Kamis, 14 Agustus 2025 17.34.21 UTC
-- WITA: Kamis, 14 Agustus 2025 17.33.13 UTC
+- WITA: Kamis, 14 Agustus 2025 18.34.21 UTC
-- WIT: Kamis, 14 Agustus 2025 18.33.13 UTC
+- WIT: Kamis, 14 Agustus 2025 19.34.21 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success